SOC 1, SOC 2, SOC 3, SSAE 18 Audit Services

-Outsourcing is on the rise despite increasing cybersecurity breaches.
+Outsourcing in on the rise despite increasing cybersecurity breaches.
 In today’s challenging world of Blockchain, AI, IoT, and Cloud, you need to be a step ahead of your competitors.
-Think of the soc report as your company’s “security best practices”.
+Think of the AICPASOC report as your company’s “Security Best Practices”.
 You need to demonstrate a level of confidence that your organization can handle your clients’ most confidential and valuable information, have the procedures and controls in place to provide the required assurance.
-A soc report provides this assurance for your clients.
-Soc stands for system and organization controls.
+SOC stands for System and Orgnization Controls (formerly Service Organization Controls).
+SSAE 18, SOC compliance reports are often used for Vendor Risk Management and for SOX compliance.
+A SOC 2 Type 2 compliance report or SOC 1 Type 2 audit report provides the much needed assurance of operative effectiveness of controls.

-The SOC engagements can be split into 2 main requirements
+The SOC compliance engagements can be split into 2 main requirements

 Address Controls Related to User Entities’ Internal Control over Financial Reporting (“ICFR”).
 It is used by service organizations affecting the financial reporting of user organizations.